China's Xi encourages more innovation amid US tech restrictions - ExBulletin

 China’s Xi encourages more innovation amid US tech restrictions

-BEIJING (Reuters) – China’s President Xi Jinping reiterated his call for more innovation and technological independence as the United States tightens restrictions on China’s access to advanced technology while touring key industry ministries.
+China’s President Xi Jinping reiterated his call for greater innovation and technological independence during a tour of major industry ministries as the United States tightens restrictions on China’s access to advanced technology.

-Xi said that with the rapid development of information technology and the emergence of disruptive technologies at any time, it is necessary to maintain a firm foothold on the road of innovation and contribute to achieving a high level of independence in technology. .
+“With the rapid development of information technology and the emergence of disruptive technologies at any time, we must maintain a solid footing on the road of innovation and contribute to the realization of a high degree of technological independence,” Xi said.

-Xi Jinping’s call to step up innovation comes as tensions between the United States and China over semiconductors, sparked by the Trump administration’s trade war, intensify under the leadership of President Joe Biden.
+Xi’s call to boost innovation comes as tensions over semiconductors sparked by the Trump administration’s trade war intensify under the leadership of President Joe Biden.

 The U.S. government is considering new restrictions on the sale of artificial intelligence microchips after last year’s sweeping series of export controls to exclude China from certain semiconductor chips made worldwide at U.S. facilities. ing.